jweezy24/csv2schedule/Schedules/fall2019/fall.rst

     Combined with COMP 347-001.

-:doc:`comp447`
+:doc:`../../courses/comp447`
     | Section 002 (6279) Credits: 3; Online; Lecture
     | Instructor: Corby Schmitz
     | Online Friday 05:45PM-08:15

     **Notes:**
     This is an online class.
 The classroom session will be broadcast live on Friday evenings via AdobeConnect, allowing online student interaction.
 Sessions will also be recorded and made available.

-Students may participate synchronously or asynchronously at their discretion.
+    * Students may participate synchronously or asynchronously at their discretion. *

+    Synchronous meeting time:  Friday, 5:45 pm - 8:15 pm.

     Combined with COMP 347-002.

-:doc:`comp453`
+:doc:`../../courses/comp453`
     | Section 001 (2956) Credits: 3; In person; Lecture
     | Instructor: Channah Naiman
     | Cuneo Hall:202 (Lake Shore) Tuesday 04:15PM-06:45